 You are here

-Her essay on Toni Morrison’s 2008 novel A Mercy is forthcoming in Modern Fiction Studies, and she has a book review forthcoming in MELUS.
+Gabriella’s article on Toni Morrison’s A Mercy appeared in Modern Fiction Studies in Summer 2018.
+She also published a book review in MELUS.

 - 20th and 21st century American literature

 - Native American and Indigenous Studies

 - Historical Fiction